hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 <a name="nested_ip_allocation_policy"></a>The `ip_allocation_policy` block supports:

 * `use_ip_aliases` -
-  (Required)
+  (Optional, Cloud Composer 1 only)
   Whether or not to enable Alias IPs in the GKE cluster.
 If true, a VPC-native cluster is created.
   Defaults to true if the `ip_allocation_policy` block is present in config.
-  This field is only supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
-Environments in newer versions always use VPC-native GKE clusters.

 * `cluster_secondary_range_name` -
   (Optional)
   The name of the cluster's secondary range used to allocate IP addresses to pods.
   Specify either `cluster_secondary_range_name` or `cluster_ipv4_cidr_block` but not both.
-  For Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*, this field is applicable only when `use_ip_aliases` is true.
+  For Cloud Composer 1 environments, this field is applicable only when `use_ip_aliases` is true.

 * `services_secondary_range_name` -
   (Optional)
   The name of the services' secondary range used to allocate IP addresses to the cluster.
   Specify either `services_secondary_range_name` or `services_ipv4_cidr_block` but not both.
-  For Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*, this field is applicable only when `use_ip_aliases` is true.
+  For Cloud Composer 1 environments, this field is applicable only when `use_ip_aliases` is true.

 * `cluster_ipv4_cidr_block` -
   (Optional)
   The IP address range used to allocate IP addresses to pods in the cluster.
-  For Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*, this field is applicable only when `use_ip_aliases` is true.
+  For Cloud Composer 1 environments, this field is applicable only when `use_ip_aliases` is true.
   Set to blank to have GKE choose a range with the default size.
   Set to /netmask (e.g. /14) to have GKE choose a range with a specific netmask.
   Set to a CIDR notation (e.g. 10.96.0.0/14) from the RFC-1918 private networks